 Project managers coordinate status updates, cross-functional meetings, and expectation management efforts.
 Their primary interfaces are delivery teams, sponsors, and key decision-makers involved in a specific initiative.

 Unlike engineering managers, who shape organizational direction, project managers ensure smooth execution within predefined constraints.
+Engineering managers typically provide technical guidance to project managers, ensuring alignment with broader technical strategies.

 Visibility is key to effective engineering and project management.
 Without clear insights, inefficiencies go unnoticed, risks escalate, and productivity suffers.
 Engineering analytics bridge this gap by providing real-time data on team performance, code quality, and project health.